 It is important to remember that when brochures and other information include or benefit multiple programs, the costs must be allocated to the programs accordingly.
 When issuing statements, press releases, requests for proposals, bid solicitations and other documents describing projects or programs funded in whole or in part with Federal money, U.S. Department of Education grantees shall clearly state the –

-• Percentage of the total costs of the program or project which will be financed with Federal money;
+- Percentage of the total costs of the program or project which will be financed with Federal money;

-• Dollar amount of Federal funds for the project or program; and
+- Dollar amount of Federal funds for the project or program; and

-• Percentage and dollar amount of the total costs of the project or program that will be financed by non-governmental sources.
+- Percentage and dollar amount of the total costs of the project or program that will be financed by non-governmental sources.

 In this context, the term “other documents” means any document not covered by those specified (i.e., statements, press releases, requests for proposals, and bid solicitations) that describes programs or projects that are funded in whole or in part with Federal funds.
 This would include brochures disseminated by the VR agencies that describe the various services offered, brochures describing eligibility criteria for the VR program, or any other brochures, pamphlets, or documents that provide information about the VR program to VR applicants and consumers and the public, or technical assistance to businesses.
 All such documents must satisfy the requirements set forth in Attachment 11 to the VR GAN regardless of whether they are disseminated in print or video format or electronically (including websites, webinars, and other electronic formats).

 The provision of technical assistance and support services involves providing consultative services – using the VR agency’s expertise in working with individuals with disabilities – to assist other entities in working with individuals with disabilities.
-With respect to outreach and advertising, Uniform guidance indicates allowable advertising costs include program outreach and other specific purposes necessary to meet the requirements of the Federal award (2 C.F.R. § 200.421(b)(4)).
+With respect to outreach and advertising, Uniform guidance indicates allowable advertising costs include program outreach (for example, recruiting project participants) and other specific purposes necessary to meet the requirements of the Federal award (2 C.F.R. § 200.421(b)(4)).
 Public relations, on the other hand, are those activities dedicated to maintaining relations with the community (2 C.F.R. § 200.421(c)).
 The Uniform Guidance at 2 C.F.R. § 200.421(e)(3) makes clear that the costs of promotional items are not allowable.
 Promotional items would include pens, notepads, cups, and other items with the VR agency’s logo stamped on them that the agency uses to distribute to the public or businesses as a means of doing community outreach and ensuring good community relations.
 As such, the costs to produce these promotional items are not allowable under the VR program and, therefore, may not be paid for with VR grant funds, non-Federal funds for match purposes, or program income.

 The information provided above is consistent with the Department’s interpretation of the Uniform Guidance requirements at 2 C.F.R. § 200.421(e)(3) and is applicable to all of RSA’s grant awards.